 Sleep Apnea and Women Ignorance is Not Bliss

 Are You Suffering from Obstructive Sleep Apnea?
-Call Koala® Center for Sleep and TMJ Disorders Today to Schedule a Consultation.
+Call Koala® Center For Sleep & TMJ Disorders Today to Schedule a Consultation.

 For years Obstructive Sleep Apnea (OSA) has generally been considered a men’s health issue.
 In fact, according to the National Sleep Foundation, the ratio of men to women who come in to be evaluated for OSA is quite unbalanced.
 For every one woman diagnosed with OSA, eight or nine men are diagnosed.
 However, while it is true that more men are affected by the condition, the ratio should be closer to two or three men per woman.
 Why the discrepancy?
 While women face unique risk factors for OSA, they often are misdiagnosed by physicians or avoid seeking treatment in the first place.